By Steve Beauregard (Updated April 2021)

-Perfectly legal for citizens of the United States, (assuming you do not reside in one of the few states that do not allow it.
-More on that below).
+It does.
+In fact, placing a horse race wager online is perfectly legal for most citizens of the United States, assuming you do not reside in one of the few states that do not allow it.
+(More on that below).

-It seems odd.
-At least to me, this special carve out in the law allowing internet horse race betting.
+And it has been legal for awhile – all due to a special carve out in the law allowing internet horse race betting.

 The U.S. Government will let me blow $10,000 playing the ponies online, yet I can’t play 25 cent/50 cent limit Texas Hold’em poker.
 It’s strange but true, there is no federal law against horse racing betting online.